 In this guide

-Roland Garros stands as tennis's premier clay court championship — and offers prediction market participants the most surface-dependent variables of any Grand Slam event.
-The clay surface itself functions as a great leveller, favouring players with exceptional topspin production, aerobic capacity, and consistent baseline play rather than those relying predominantly on serve velocity.
+Roland Garros stands as tennis's premier clay court championship — and generates prediction market activity with unparalleled surface-specific variables among all Grand Slam tournaments.
+The clay surface fundamentally reshapes competitive advantage, favouring aggressive topspin production, aerobic endurance, and steady groundstroke play rather than dominant serving ability.

 French Open 2026 Odds